prolic/fpp/README.md

 ### Derivings

+Derivings are kind of PHP's extends keyword, the following rules apply:

+- Only data types can be derived
+- It's possible to derive multiple times

-There are 4 deriving types for now:
+There are 5 deriving types for now:

 - Show (not yet implemented)
 - StringConverter
+- ScalarConverter
 - ArrayConverter
 - ValueObject